learn-co-curriculum/email-guesser/README.md

 ## Instructions

-This lab is test-driven so just run `rspec` to get started.
+This lab is test-driven so just run the testing suite to get started.

 ## Resources